 - There's also Jill.
 Her last adventure in Narnia had some scary parts, but everyone ended up getting through alright.
 Here, she, Eustace, and Tirian basically enter a hopeless battle and watch countless allies being mercilessly killed in front of her.
 She understandably is very upset and begins to cry, but still keeps the presence of mind to turn her head away so she won't ruin her bow with her tears and be unable to keep fighting.

 - Emeth the saved Calormene, who worshipped Tash so sincerely that he walked into what he thought was the presence of Tash even though he expected to die on the spot, and then Aslan gently tells him "Child, all the service thou hast done to Tash, I account as service done to me."
-This also counts as a Crowning Moment of Awesomeand a Crowning Moment of Heartwarming for C. S. Lewis the theologist.
+This also counts as a Moment of Awesome and a Heartwarming Moment for C. S. Lewis the theologist.
 The meaning of Aslan's speech is that it does not matter what name you call God, as long as you follow out of a sincere search for truth rather than just paying lip service to religion.

 - And still more awesome is Emeth's own honesty when he sees Aslan and thinks "Oh, Crap!, I should have been worshipping him all along, and he must know I haven't" - and he admits the shameful fact to Aslan himself.
 And as a nice bit of trivia, the word 'emet' is Hebrew for 'truth'.

 - Seeing virtually every major named, Narnia-born supporting character return is probably a general Moment in itself, as well.

 - Jill sneaking Puzzle out of the stable.